-The baby rave began right on time, so after parking up our buggy under the guidance of one of the very cheery organisers, we proceeded to the Spiegeltent.
-I’ve been wanting to get a glimpse inside the venue for weeks, but as a new mum over 40 who often doesn’t have access to childcare on a night-time, I hadn’t had the pleasure.
+The baby rave began right on time.
+So after parking up our buggy under the guidance of one of the very cheery organisers, we proceeded to the Spiegeltent.
+I’ve wanted to get a glimpse inside the venue for weeks.
+But as a new mum who doesn’t have access to childcare, I hadn’t had the pleasure.

 Once we were inside, little C and I were delighted with what we saw.
 The tent was beautiful.
 Constructed from wood and canvas and decorated with mirrors and stained glass, it was a dark open space.
 There were colourful, flashing disco lights, a TV screen featuring 80s movies, and of course, a DJ, sensory projections and hula-hooping.

 Watching a tent full of knee-high clubbers bouncing around was certainly more fun than having to do the ‘hokey cokey’ and listen to a load of nauseating nursery rhymes.